 One day, a woman with a throaty, confident laugh and a comportment of ease encouraged me to follow a sensible grooming routine.
 “Get out of your sweats, put something nice on”, she gently urged.
-She also suggested I make an effort with my hair and put a little make up on.
+She also suggested I make an effort with my hair and put on a little make up.

 With my untamable, curly, blonde hair, the modern, simplistic styling of my clothes was a pleasing balance.
 I felt the power of possibility, if not yet truly empowered.
 The approving glances and occasional compliment from a female coworker were both superficial victories as well as profound.

 Fashion can have the power to calm the storminess of fear and faulty perceptions until we are able to clearly see and feel our inner reflections once more.
-There is something meaningful in enduring, persevering, of taking contrary action to how we feel.
+There is something meaningful in enduring and persevering.
+Of taking contrary action to how we feel.
 Physically putting on the “power” of fashion can be a kinetic act that communicates to an anxious mind, “See how brave I am?
 How capable?”.

-Donning even just a favorite article, can guide the anxious mind out of the harbor, the depressive mind to move through the pain and into the open water of life, where abundant opportunities exist to construct sustainable self-confidence.
-Perspectives will shift, epiphanies will be had, one more day of grieving, healing and forging through will be successfully chalked up.
+Donning even just a favorite article, can guide the anxious mind out of the harbor.
+Help the depressive mind move through the pain and into the open water of life, where abundant opportunities exist to construct sustainable self-confidence.
+Perspectives will shift, epiphanies will be had.
+One more day of grieving, healing and forging through will be successfully chalked up.